mvslovers/brexx370/docs/source/installation.rst

 This document covers the installation process of BREXX/370.

 BREXX/370 is provided as-is, please test carefully in test systems only!

 BREXX/370 is not the same as IBM's REXX; there are many similarities, but also differences, especially when using MVS-specific functions.

-Rob Prins' TK5 Update 3 includes the installed version of BREXX/370 V2R5M3.
+Rob Prins' TK5 Update 3 includes an installed version of BREXX/370.

 Prerequisites
 -------------